angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ```

 The target name is always the name of a property, even when it appears to be the name of something else.
-You see `src` and may think it's the name of an attribute.
-No. It's the name of an image element property.
+You may see `src` and think it's the name of an attribute.
+It's not; it's the name of an image element property.

 Element properties may be the more common targets,
 but Angular looks first to see if the name is a property of a known directive,